The page has been translated by Gen AI.

 • The snapshot schedule is based on Asia/Seoul (GMT +09:00).

-1. All Services > Storage > Block Storage(BM) Click the menu.
+1. Click the All Services > Storage > Block Storage(BM) menu.
 Go to the Service Home page of Block Storage(BM).

-• IOPS value can be entered between 3,000 and 16,000.
+• The Max IOPS value can be set to a value between 5,000 and 20,000.

 Reference

-1. All Services > Storage > Block Storage(BM) Click the menu.
+1. Click the All Services > Storage > Block Storage(BM) menu.
 Go to the Service Home page of Block Storage(BM).

-• Throughput speed can be set to a value between 125 and 1,000.
+• The Max Throughput speed can be set to a value between 250 and 1,000.

 Reference